Techiedanial/Flipkart-Reviews-Sentiment-Analysis/README.md

 # Dataset
 The dataset used in this project is flipkart_data.csv, which contains customer reviews and ratings from Flipkart.
 It includes the following columns:

-review: Text of the customer review
+Review: Text of the customer review

-rating: Numerical rating given by the customer
+Rating: Numerical rating given by the customer

 # Libraries Used
 The following Python libraries are used in this project: